 Katie Wiley, Career Coach

 As a result of participating in the services or utilizing resources offered by the Center for Career Development & Academic Exploration, students will be able to:

-Develop professionalism including resumes, cover letters, personal statements, dress; effectively communicate skills and experiences to employers
+- Develop professionalism including resumes, cover letters, personal statements, and dress; effectively communicate skills and experiences to employers

 1.1 Utilize data and collaborations to create an intentional programming plan